Specification

 Specifications may require that the successful contractor adhere to relevant minimum training and/or qualification standards through the lifetime of the contract, and that staff involved in contract delivery will hold relevant training certificates appropriate to their role.

 For example, the Construction Industry Training Board (CITB) have developed a series of matrices relating to different types and values of construction contracts that provide a basis for specifying a range of relevant and proportionate training and recruitment requirements.
-Public bodies could liaise with CITB to set relevant targets appropriate to their contract.
+Public bodies can liaise with CITB to set relevant targets appropriate to their construction contract.

-Use of Labels
+The Use of Labels or Standards

-The following are some standards and labels which include a focus on employment, skills and training.
+The following standards and labels include a focus on employment, skills and training.
+It is important to be clear that the underlying criteria of these or others are relevant for the planned procurement:

-Investors in People - Several accreditation programs including ‘We invest in people’, ‘We invest in wellbeing’ and ‘We invest in apprentices.
+Investors in People - Several accreditation programs including ‘We invest in people’, ‘We invest in wellbeing’ and ‘We invest in apprentices’.

 ISO 10015:2019 - Guidelines for competence management and people development